 Did you know federal government employment rewards retirees for their military service by giving them a veteran's preference for federal jobs?

 For information about civilian employment at Nellis visit the Air Force Personnel Center Web pages.
 All civilian jobs for Nellis are administered by the Air Force Personnel Center located at Randolph AFB.
 They maintain a listing of all open positions and the procedure to apply.
 For other personnel matters call the civilian personnel office at (702) 652-5212

 For other federal jobs information: USAJobs http://www.usajobs.opm.gov/

-Join the team of the the 99th Services Squadron.
-They offer Non-appropriated Fund positions, which offers extensive benefits package to their regular employees, such as vacation and sick leave (leave accrual depends on length of service), holiday pay; health, life, and United States Air Force NAF Retirement & 401(k) Savings Plan.
+Join the team of the the 99th Force Support Squadron.
+They offer non-appropriated fund positions, which offers extensive benefits package to their regular employees, such as vacation and sick leave (leave accrual depends on length of service), holiday pay; health, life, and United States Air Force NAF Retirement & 401(k) Savings Plan.

-Nellis' main base exchange (BX) and shopping mall is the largest exchange in the United States and one of the most attractive and well-stocked.
+The Nellis' Base Exchange (BX) and shopping mall is well-stocked.
 A full line of quality general and specialty merchandise is available 9 a.m. to 8 p.m.
 Sunday through Saturday.

 Social Security Registration